Jacob-McM/School-District-Analysis-With-Jupyter/README.md

 ---
 In regards to some of the DataFrames, I added some columns and cleaned up some of the long decimals.
 Notably, I added counts for each range found under the `[Scores by School Spending]`, `[Scores by School Size]`, and `[Scores by School Type]` into their own columns for stronger information visualization.

+Please be aware that trying to navigate the Notebook in GitHub through the internal links will not work.

 ###